 CRAFT BEVERAGE EVENTS

 Great American Beer Festival; late-September/early October – The Great American Beer Festival (GABF) has been held every fall in Denver for more than three decades.
 GABF is recognized by Guinness World Records as the largest beer celebration on the planet with a staggering 6,700-plus beers available for tasting.

-Denver Beer Fest; nine days leading up to GABF – Presented by VISIT DENVER, Denver Beer Fest features dozens of beer-related events at breweries, restaurants, tap houses and attractions in the nine days leading up to Great American Beer Festival.
+Denver Beer Week; nine days leading up to GABF – Presented by VISIT DENVER, Denver Beer Week features dozens of beer-related events at breweries, restaurants, tap houses and attractions in the nine days leading up to Great American Beer Festival.
 From beer tastings to firkin tappings, events include beer bike nights, midnight beer breakfasts, pairing dinners, competitions and more.